 An anti anxiety wrap, the Thundershirt is a tight fitting garment that wraps around your dog’s body and calms him, much like swaddling does for a baby.

 A few final thoughts

 I have done my fair share of moving with dogs and cats, all seniors with the exception of one dog.
 Twice I moved to a new home in the same city, so it was as simple as putting them in the car for the short drive.
 Once it was a drive to Spain from England with two dogs, one of them my golden oldie Red.
 Mostly it’s been animals flying in cargo.

 When rehoming isn’t an option, you do the best you can to make their journey as stress free as possible.
 Will there be an adjustment period?
 Of course, and don’t be surprised if your dog seems out of sorts for a few days, and that includes being off his food.
 If this persists, or something doesn’t seem right, please take him to the vet.

 Best of luck on your new adventure!!

 **Was your new home in the same city or out of the country?
 How did your senior dog handle the journey?
 What steps did you take to help?
 Has he settled in?
-Sharing helps others so please share your experiences below or on my Caring for a Senior Dog Facebook page.**
+Sharing helps others so please share your experiences below.**

 *There are affiliate links in this post, which means if you purchase anything I make a few pennies…literally.
 That money helps me help homeless animals through donations and fostering, as well as keeping this blog running.